Most Effective Products

 Applying Reclaim IT indoors to kill White Mites

 Supreme IT applications are limited to cracks and crevices and infested house plants.
-Prior to spraying house plants, first clean the plants outside or in the sink with water and soap to remove all traces of White Mite activity.
-Once that is done, you can treat it with Supreme IT.
+Prior to spraying house plants, clean them outside or in the sink with water and soap to remove all traces of White Mite activity.
+Once that is done, you can treat them with Supreme IT.

-Next, spot treat indoors in cracks and crevices you noted earlier such as around plumbing, along baseboards and other suspects areas of White Mite harborage.
+Next, spot-treat indoors in cracks and crevices you noted earlier, such as around plumbing, along baseboards, and other suspect areas of White Mite harborage.

 Prevention